-Though its actual origins remain a mystery today it is believed that Ogham was first used in Ireland and parts of western England, Scotland and Wales beginning in the 4th Century A.D.
-Its main use was to mark territory by being carved into rocks and trees.
-Today there are approximately only 400 surviving examples.
+The Ogham alphabet was used to represent the Primitive Irish language.
+It was created using of a series of perpendicular and intersecting lines.
+It is most commonly written vertically and is read from bottom to top.
+When presented horizontally, it is read from left to right.
+Though its actual origins remain a mystery today, it is believed that Ogham was used in Ireland and parts of western England, Scotland and Wales between the 2nd and 6th centuries.
+It was mainly used for marking territories or memorials by being carved into rocks and trees.
+Today there are approximately 400 surviving examples.

 At Ogham Art, we use one of the oldest known versions of the Ogham alphabet – 20 original characters along with the forfeda letter 'P'.
 As the Ogham alphabet evolved, more characters were added as new sounds were introduced into the spoken Irish language.
 Because these additional characters have little verification or consistency, we do not use them as part of our offerings.
 The only additional letters agreed upon are a few of the forfeda - decorative characters used to represent the sounds of 'EA', 'OI', 'UI' 'IO', 'AE'.
 They were believed to have been added hundreds of years after the primary use of Ogham.
 Again, we use only the letter 'P' from this additional group.